A BRIEF HISTORY OF MANCHESTER, ENGLAND

 In 1816 a water company began supplying piped water through iron pipes (for those who could afford to be connected).
 In the 1820s Manchester gained gas street lights.

-However like all 19th century towns Manchester had dreadful slums.
+Like all 19th century towns Manchester had dreadful slums.
 Some streets were unpaved.
-In some of them rubbish such as rotting vegetables was piled in heaps.
+In some of them, rubbish such as rotting vegetables was piled in heaps.
 It was only removed at intervals to be sold as fertilizer.
 People used cesspits, which were only cleaned infrequently.
 The worst slums were the cellar dwellings.
 Whole families lived in 1 room cellars.
 Sometimes they had no furniture and slept on piles of straw.
 They were damp and poorly ventilated.
-Because of these horrid conditions disease was rife.
+Because of these horrid conditions, diseases wwere rife.
 In 1832 a cholera epidemic in Manchester killed 674 people.

 However there were some improvements in Manchester in the early 19th century.
 The Manchester Chamber of Commerce was created in 1820.
 The Manchester Guardian began publication in 1821.
 From 1828 horse drawn buses ran in the streets of Manchester.
 In 1830 a railway to Liverpool opened.